wp-plugins/fancyflickr/readme.txt

 Right now the only way would be to set `num="NUMBEROFPHOTOS"` and rearrange your set on flickr.
 I know.
 It's annoying.
 I'm working on better ways to do this.

+== Screenshots ==

+1. A FancyFlickr gallery
+2. The prettyPhoto lightbox
+3. The FancyFlickr options page

 == Changelog ==

 = 0.1 =